 Now that the summer is behind us, the days are getting ever shorter in the Netherlands.
-Especially when it’s dark, rainy and windy outside, I get that craving for playing LPs.
-In times like these, it seems that I need the extra emotional charge that analog records seem to easily capable to produce.
+Especially when it’s dark, rainy, and windy outside, I get that craving for playing LPs.
+In times like these, it seems that I need the extra emotional charge that analog records seem so easily capable to produce.
 Being in the mood and with several turntables at my disposal, what better time to review a new MC cartridge with a unique suspension system?

 Review sample supplied by ViRaHighEnd

 Retail price $1850 (1575 euro)

 I was first approached by Victor Simakov of ViraHighEnd two months ago with the request to review their brand new Radiant Tangent tonearm.
 This is not your ordinary pivot arm though, nor a tangential arm for that matter.
 This is a pivoted tonearm with two wands and a multitude of bearings that work together to keep the tracking error to a minimum at all times.
 This is in sharp contrast to a regular pivot tonearm that only has zero tracking error in two positions on the record.